Wednesday, December 19, 2007

 Hardware Compatibility

-XP is the current market leader and it's been around for a while so it's fair to say that if you want to make hardware that people will buy then you make it XP compatible.
+XPXP is the current market leader and it's been around for a while so it's fair to say that if you want to make hardware that people will buy then you make it XP compatible.
 XP will also run on a few processor types though the Intel x86 is the most common.

 Vista